OWASP/www-chapter-reading/index.md

 * Tweets on [Twitter](https://twitter.com/owaspreading)
 * Videos on [Youtube](https://www.youtube.com/channel/UCitrDIoSVjayy6GrQ2LuzKA)

-## Hey speakers!
+## Hello speakers!
-Have anything to share on security?
+Would you like to share something interesting on security?
 We are all ears!<br/>
-All we need from you is-
+All we want you to do is to
-* Review and agree with the OWASP [Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement)
+* Review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement)
 * Send the proposed talk title, abstract and speaker bio to the us via [e-mail](mailto:ramesh.krishnasagar@owasp.org)

 ## Meetings